10 Snakes With Bats In Their Diets

 Source: “Amazon Puffing Snake (Spilotes sulphureus)” by Bernard DUPONT – CC BY-SA 2.0

 This South American snake somehow combines the length of a hosepipe with being rare and seldom seen.
-Yellow-bellied puffing snakes average at 2.5 metres, easily reaching 3.
-They’re one of many Brazilian snakes with little research conducted, with so many to cover.
+Yellow-bellied puffing snakes average at 2.5 metres, with the largest reaching 3 metres.
+They range from eastern Ecuador to Brazil’s Atlantic coast, and are one of many South American snakes with very little research conducted.

 This is a snake of contrasting yellow and black.
-Some are a banana yellow, but with others, it’s a more sulphurous yellow that belongs in a science lab – hence the Latin name of Pseustes sulphureus.
+Some are a banana yellow, but with other individuals, it’s more of a sulphurous yellow that belongs in a science lab – hence the Latin name of Spilotes sulphureus.
 This species likes to rest on trees, but isn’t dependent on them like an emerald tree boa.
 Their signature defensive trick is to rear up and spread their chest scales, so that the yellow underneath becomes far stronger.

-One confirmed prey is the bird the little tinamous, observed in Ecuador.
+One confirmed prey is the little tinamous (a bird species), observed in Ecuador.
 Bats are another, as observed in the Caxiuanã National Forest of northern Brazil.
 A yellow-bellied puffing snake was captured on the roof of a house, and inside its stomach, scientists found a velvety free-tailed bat, a species which reaches 10cm long.
 This was observed on November 22nd 1998, and was the first ever sighting of this snake eating a bat.

 10 Puerto Rican boa